nopara73/ZeroLink/README.md

 Random indexing is not exclusively beneficial for post-mix wallet uniformity, conversely it has another privacy benefit.
 When a wallet software always generates the change output on the second index, observers always know which output is the change.

 It must be mentioned [BIP69](https://github.com/bitcoin/bips/blob/master/bip-0069.mediawiki), Lexicographical Indexing of Outputs was created for the same purpose, however random indexing is slightly more private.
-If a blockchain observer wants to know if a transaction is in a wallet, using the BIP is a track, because it uses a deterministic algorithm, while random indexing leaves no tracks.
+If a blockchain observer wants to know if a transaction is in a wallet, using this BIP leaves a track, because it uses a deterministic algorithm, while random indexing leaves no tracks.

 #### Fee Rate Estimation
 |Basic Post-Mix Wallet Requirement|Post-Mix Wallet Uniformity Requirement|
 |---------------------------------|--------------------------------------|
 |-|Post-mix wallet SHOULD utilize fee rate sanity check through the same web API that is used by all other post-mix wallet software.|

-Blockchain analysis attempts to figure out which wallet a transaction was constructed with, is by examining the fee patterns.
+One way blockchain analysis attempts to figure out which wallet a transaction was constructed with, is by examining the fee patterns.
 Therefore post-mix wallet implementations SHOULD use unified fee estimations.

 Bitcoin Core `estimatesmartfee` may differ node by node, based on how much information is available to the node.
 Usually if a Bitcoin wallet is not built on top of Bitcoin Core's RPC API, it either implements its own fee estimation algorithm or uses a public API.